usnistgov/sst-rsoxs/examples/spirals_workflow_tutorial.md

 - For every subsequent spiral scan, right-click on this highlighted scan, select "Copy to Display", and then select "display_1"
 - Navigate to the tab labelled "display_1"
 - Under runs, select the desired spiral scan.
 A grid of images should load in the right-hand panel, showing the spiral images organized by spatial location.
+- If needed, double-click on an image to view the indivdual image zoomed in.

 ## Guidance for deciding optimal location(s) from spiral scan